-The Advisor: The selection of an advisor and an advisory committee, and the filing of an initial study list (program of study) are to be completed by the end of the third week of the second semester, for a full-time student (by July 15 of the first year for part-time students).
-In selecting a graduate faculty member as a possible advisor, you should think about your (potential) research interests and how they might match with the research interests of various faculty members.
+The Advisor: The selection of an advisor and an advisory committee, and the filing of an initial study list (program of study) are to be completed by January 15, for a full-time student (by July 15 of the first year for part-time students).
+In selecting a graduate faculty member as a possible advisor, you should think about your potential research interests and how they might match with the research interests of various faculty members.
 The academic sponsor might be helpful here.
 Arrange conversations with likely faculty members to discuss the possibility of working together.
 Such conversations might help determine not only an advisor but whether to pursue the thesis or the project option.

 The Advisory Committee: When a faculty member has agreed to serve as your advisor, you and the advisor select at least two other members of the graduate faculty to join the advisor and form your advisory committee (chaired by the advisor).
 (If you declare a minor, there must be at least one minor department representative on the committee.)

 Program of Study: The first action of your advisory committee is to approve a proposed program of study.
 The program of study establishes the approved courses of study for the graduate degree.
-The approved program of study must be submitted on the proper form to the department’s graduate secretary no later than the third week of the second semester, for full-time students (by July 15 of the first year for part-time students).
+The approved program of study must be submitted on the proper form to the department’s graduate secretary by January 15, for full-time students (by July 15 of the first year for part-time students).
 Once submitted, it is possible at any time to amend the program of study to account for approved changes by using the Program of Study Change form.

 Capstone Writing Project